 For the first part, he will likely try to punch you right away.
 You can knock him back by shield bashing this attack; then continually slash to knock him back off the edge.
-As he falls off the edge, doing a front hop will land you next to him, making the ensuing final blow quicker.
+As he falls off the edge, doing a front hop and jumpslash will land you in front of him, making the ensuing final blow quicker.

 This phase is the same as with a shield, with the exception of backflipping to dodge his punches instead of shield bashing.

 Use two right-to-left spin attacks to knock the sword out of his hand, then stab him three times.
 Repeat this twice or use his own red skyward strike to stun him to finish the phase.